Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Introduction

-Following Freed \cite[Theorem 3.4]{freed1999special}, any algebraically completely integrable system possesses a natural special K\"ahler structure on the regular locus of its base.
-On this regular locus, the system can be viewed as a family of abelian varieties, which locally corresponds to a family of period matrices.
-While the variation of these period matrices is a classical subject in algebraic geometry, Hitchin \cite{hitchin2019critical} noted that the special K\"ahler structure provides a equivalent differential-geometric perspective.
-More concretely, in a conjugate special coordinate system $\big\{\mathfrak{z}^i, \mathfrak{w}_i\big\}$, the period matrix $\tau_{ij} \coloneqq \partial \mathfrak{w}_i / \partial \mathfrak{z}^j$ determines the special K\"ahler metric through the formula
+Following Freed \cite[Theorem~3.4]{freed1999special}, any algebraically completely integrable system possesses a natural special K\"ahler structure on its regular locus $\mathcal{B}^{\mathrm{reg}}$.
+Geometrically, an integrable system over $\mathcal{B}^{\mathrm{reg}}$ is a family of complex tori, locally characterized by a family of period matrices.
+As noted by Hitchin \cite{hitchin2019critical}, the special K\"ahler structure provides a differential-geometric framework to study the variation of these period matrices.
+More concretely, in a conjugate special coordinate system $\big\{\mathfrak{z}^i, \mathfrak{w}_i\big\}$, the period matrix $\tau_{ij} \coloneqq \partial \mathfrak{w}_i / \partial \mathfrak{z}^j$ determines the special K\"ahler metric via